 They…

 are written for the human reader with the search engine in mind.
-It has to have the focus keyword of the article in it, yet, it’s main purpose is to entice the reader.
+It has to have the focus keyword of the article in it, yet its main purpose is to entice the reader.

 have the right number of words – not too long that it gets cut off in the SERP.

-have to have the 4 types of words: Power, Emotional, Common and Uncommon.
+have to have the 4 types of words: Power, Emotional, Common, and Uncommon.

 What?!

 OK, here’s a cool tool that will help you write awesome, powerful, enticing headlines.
+For free, you get 10 credits a month.

 Consequently, it will give you a score for your headline.
 Ideally, you want to get over 70.
-What’s more, it’s free and you can try rewording your headline until you get a high score.
+What’s more, it’s free, and you can try rewording your headline until you get a high score.
 Sometimes inserting or removing a word or two will make the difference.
 However, don’t break your brain trying to get a 90 each time.
 Sometimes, just because of grammar, you’ll be in the 70s.
 As long as it makes sense to the human reader and it’s the topic of your article, go with it.

-Additionally, be wary of not sounding like click-bait.
+Additionally, be wary of not sounding like clickbait.
 Too much sensationalism without the delivery in the article will hurt you in the long run.